The Bankrate promise

 For instance, using a loan to buy a reliable car to get you to and from work is a good use of bad debt.
 Even though the car will depreciate over time, paying interest on a loan will be one of the few ways you can finance a vehicle.

 Ideally, you want to limit yourself to mostly good debt that you can afford to repay.
 Otherwise, the debt once categorized as “good” could quickly become problematic for your financial situation.

 Bad debt happens, but it’s not the end of the world.
 What’s most important is that you plan to minimize those balances, particularly on credit cards.

 How can I protect my finances if I have bad debt?

 If you have bad debt, you can protect your finances by managing it properly.

-An auto loan isn’t necessarily a bad financial move if you use your vehicle to travel to and from work, and the financing terms are competitive.
-However, credit cards are another story and can harm your finances if not kept under control and eventually paid off.
+An auto loan isn’t necessarily a bad financial move if you use your vehicle to travel to and from work — and the financing terms are competitive.
+However, credit cards are another story and can harm your finances if not kept under control and paid off each billing cycle.

-The upside is you can take the necessary steps to shield yourself from financial ruin.
+The upside is you can take the necessary steps to shield yourself from financial hardship.
 Start by committing yourself to stop using credit cards to make purchases.
-Also, visit your spending plan and identify ways to free up funds to pay down your credit card balances faster.
-Once you have a figure, create a debt payoff plan that works for you – the debt snowball and debt avalanche are two popular options.
+Review your spending plan and identify ways to free up funds to pay down your credit card balances faster.
+Once you have a figure, create a debt payoff plan that works for you — the debt snowball and debt avalanche are two popular options.

 It’s equally important to create an emergency fund so you’re not forced to resort to swiping them again and racking up even more debt should a financial emergency arise.

-Making the decision to take on more debt is personal and requires a bit of homework to determine whether or not you’ll get more out of that debt than you put in.
-Once you’ve factored in the principal payment, interest rate, potential late fees and penalties, and weigh those numbers against the value of your asset on the other side of repayment, you’ll be able to better gauge whether or not this new debt makes sense for you.
+Making the decision to take on more debt is personal and requires homework to determine whether you’ll get more out of that debt than you put in.
+Once you’ve factored in the principal payment, interest rate, potential late fees and penalties, weigh those numbers against the value of your asset on the other side of repayment.
+This will help you gauge whether or not this new debt is good or bad for your finances.